Beaconhouse School System

+In 2019, referring to the business model of Beaconhouse and other private schools in Pakistan, in a case regarding the exorbitant fees these schools charged, the Chief Justice of Pakistan observed: "No business other than drugs can bring in such profits.”

 History

-The first Beaconhouse school opened in Lahore, Pakistan, in 1975.
-From its initial association in the 1980s with the Moray House School of Education in Scotland, to its teacher training programme initiated in 1993 in collaboration with the University of Bradford, Beaconhouse has organised in-service teacher training.
+Beaconhouse was established in November 1975 in Lahore, Pakistan as the Les Anges Montessori Academy for toddlers by Nasreen Kasuri, wife of former Foreign Minister of Pakistan Khurshid Mahmud Kasuri.
+Beaconhouse opened its first branch, Beaconhouse Public School in Lahore in 1978.
+In 1982, BSS initiated a teacher education program with the Moray House School of Education in Scotland.

-In 1996, the World Bank Group, through its private sector wing, the International Finance Corporation, entered into a financing arrangement with Beaconhouse aimed at the construction of new school campuses.
+In 1986, Beaconhouse constructed its first purpose-built campus in Hyderabad and a teacher education program for in-service teachers was started with the University of Bradford in 1993.
+In 1996, the World Bank Group, through its private sector wing, the International Finance Corporation, entered into a financing arrangement with Beaconhouse aimed at the construction of 13 new campuses.

-In September 2012, the founder and chairperson of the Beaconhouse Group, Mrs. Nasreen Mahmud Kasuri, received a "Pakistan Women Power 100 award".
+In September 2012, Nasreen Kasuri received a "Pakistan Women Power 100 award".

+Suspension for charging excessive fee

+In late 2018, Beaconhouse was one of two private school chains in Pakistan who had registration of 115 of their campuses suspended for charging excessive tuition fee in violation of rulings of the Supreme Court of Pakistan and the Sindh High Court.

+In one of the cases, a Beaconhouse counsel insisted in a Supreme Court hearing that the authorities imposing an upper limit on whatever tuition fees private school wished to charge was unjustifiable.
+To this, the chief justice of Pakistan noted that according to the Beaconhouse audit report, it had made a Rs 1.4 billion profit after all expenditures.
+“After all this, how you can say that imposing an upper limit on school fees is unjustifiable.”

 School network

 Beaconhouse owns school companies and educational institutes in several countries.
 Some of these are profiled below.

 Pakistan

 The first Beaconhouse school, Les Anges Montessori Academy, opened in Lahore, Pakistan, in 1975.
 Since then, Beaconhouse has established over 146 private schools in more than 30 cities across Pakistan.
 These institutions collectively provide preschool education, primary education, secondary education and preparation for the international General Certificate of Education (GCE) and local Secondary School Certificate (SSC) examinations.

-Beaconhouse operates campuses for students of varying ages in the following Pakistani cities: [Bahria enclave] Abbotabad, Bahawalpur, Faisalabad, Gujranwala, Gujrat, Hafizabad, Islamabad, Jhang, Jhelum, Karachi, Kharian, Lahore, Mandi Bahauddin, Mardan, Mirpur, Multan, Nowshera, Okara, Peshawar, Hyderabad, Quetta, Rahim Yar Khan, Rawalpindi, Sadiqabad, Sahiwal, Sargodha, Sheikhupura, Sialkot, Sukkur, and Wah Cantonment.
+Beaconhouse operates campuses for students of varying ages in the following Pakistani cities: [Bahria enclave] Abbottabad, Bahawalpur, Faisalabad, Gujranwala, Gujrat, Hafizabad, Islamabad, Jhang, Jhelum, Karachi, Kharian, Lahore, Mandi Bahauddin, Mardan, Mirpur, Multan, Nowshera, Okara, Peshawar, Hyderabad, Quetta, Rahim Yar Khan, Rawalpindi, Sadiqabad, Sahiwal, Sargodha, Sheikhupura, Sialkot, Sukkur, and Wah Cantonment.

 Beaconhouse has also helped fund or manage several other educational programs in Pakistan: